Ring-tailed Lemur

 Ring-tailed lemurs live in some of the largest social groups of all lemurs, sometimes up to 30-35 individuals in an extended family!

-Males and females look almost identical, and both weigh in at an average of around 5 pounds!
+Males and females look almost identical, and both weigh in at an average of 5 pounds!